PhilAndrew/AWSDockerPulumi/ecr-push-docker-script/README.md

 # Typescript files running on Docker on AWS

+## Why Pulumi

+[Pulumi](https://www.pulumi.com/) makes sure the state AWS services match what was specified in a typescript file index.ts as given here.
+It creates and destroys entire stacks of AWS infrastructure, alternatively if using AWS API directory then it would often the case that the state of AWS would become invalid in some way, unless the code was written very carefully.

 ## Introduction

-`npm install` first and also make sure you have pulumi and aws and all command line as per the root README.md, etc.
+Make sure you have pulumi and aws and all command line as per the root README.md, etc.

 This takes typescript files and runs them on AWS within docker containers, specifically Amazon Elastic Container Registry ECR and Amazon Elastic Container Service ECS providing a Docker container for each typescript file to run within.
 It is expected that each typescript file will do some work.